Alikutepa/Password_Locker/README.md

 ## Set Up Instructions
 * Clone the repo: git clone https://github.com/Alikutepa/Password_Locker.git
 * Switch into the directory: cd Password
-* To run the application: $ python3.9 user.py
+* To run the application: $ python3.9 ./modules.run.py
-* To run the tests: python3 credential-test.py

 ## How to use the app
 * After running the python3 user.py create a new user detail by (nu)